 Seasonal Programming for Kids

 Programs for the little ones in your family include dressing up for the holidays; 18th-century music, dance, storytelling, and a puppet show; celebrating several religious traditions; singing carols; preparing for life passages and children’s moral education; cooking; leisure activities such as Loo (a popular card game); and an introduction to British holiday traditions.
 Kids will receive a Kids Holiday Adventure Map, incorporating the various activities and programs they can experience with their family.

 Holiday Dining at Colonial Williamsburg

-- Chowning's Tavern - casual dining, chicken, ribs, pulled pork
+- Chowning's Tavern: Casual restaurant serving chicken, ribs, and pulled pork

-- King's Arms Tavern - fine dining, prime beef, pork, lamb
+- King's Arms Tavern: Fine dining restaurant that specializes in prime beef, pork, and lamb